-Rather than finding optimal static allocations to users, our focus is on dynamic prioritization of access to bandwidth.
-Dynamic prioritization is more efficient because it can handle temporal heterogeneity in user demand.
-We design an auction protocol to prioritize network access in favor of those with highest value.
+sign an auction protocol to prioritize network access in favor of those with highest value.
 In ensuring simplicity for users, we seek an incentive compatible design, so that truthful reporting of value and straightforward use of the shared bandwidth (no delaying of traffic, no padding of traffic) is optimal for a user.
 Incentive compatibility is also useful in avoiding "churn" and system overhead that can occur if users can benefit by adapting reported values given reports of others.
 Similar arguments have been made in the context of sponsored search markets [7].

-Our positive results are stated for users with linear (per-byte) valuation functions.
+Our positive results are stated for users with linear (perbyte) valuation functions.
 Give this, incentive compatibility requires that the cumulative quantity of network resources consumed by a user is non-decreasing in bid value, a property referred to as monotonicity.
 Our main technical contribution is to establish conditions on user demand models for which a strict priority-queue approach to resource access control satisfies monotonicity.
 An important property satisfied by the demand models is that a user's cumulative consumption of network bandwidth over a user session weakly increases as a function of her total consumption up to any intermediate time.
 An additional technical challenge that we address is to ensure that users cannot benefit through delayed use of allocated network resources, or by introducing fake traffic to increase demand.